RICHMOND HALL — Bob DeConinck

 “Loomis is a busy place with all the stresses associated with any high school.
 Our hope is that once a girl walks through the doors of Richmond she feels a bit more at ease and relaxed.
 There are adults, junior prefects, and other classmates there to lean on and to enjoy the company of.
 The school day does not end when a student leaves the classroom as the growth of a Loomis Chaffee student continues in the residence halls.”

-Ms. Corman has worked at Loomis for three years and been the dorm head in Longman for two; she also teaches Spanish.
+Ms. Corman has worked at Loomis for four years and was the dorm head in Longman for two years; she also teaches Spanish and the Seminar in the Common Good.

 PALMER HALL — Liz Bucceri